jordy2254/portfolio/README.md

+# Copyright
+This file and the containing repository are covered by copy right, and are public for reference only.

+&copy; 2020 Jordan Hellier All rights reserved

 # Portfolio Site generator
 This application is a static site generator for my portfolio page.
 Projects are created with a specific structure of files/folders which are then interpreted and built into project pages.
 The reason for doing